CSerratore/cserratore.github.io/innovation.md

 ---
-title: "Innovation Station"
+title: "Workshop"
 layout: page
 image: /assets/images/IMG_20170202_190657_cropped.jpg
 ---

-A collection of mad experiments in form and function.
+Explorations in form and function

+<a href="/workshop/css3/card.html">A responsive grid of cards using CSS3 features</a>